Protests erupt in Libya over contact with Israel

 Libya does not recognise Israel, as Tripoli backs the Palestinian cause, and the meeting has sparked protests.

-Israel's Eli Cohen said the meeting with Najla al-Mangoush was a historic first step in establishing relations.
+Israel's Eli Cohen described the meeting with Najla al-Mangoush as a historic first step in establishing relations.

 Israel is trying to build closer ties with more Arab and Muslim-majority countries, such as oil-rich Libya.